TheLancashireman/DhG2/doc/CommandRef.md

 * **set** *NAME* = *VALUE*
 	* Sets the configuration variable *NAME* to *VALUE*.
 * **set**
-	* Lists all the configuration variables and their values.
+	* Displays all the configuration variables and their values.

 ## shell